Jolanrensen/Kotlin-React-Prop-and-State-Delegates/README.md

-# Kotin React Prop and State Delegates
+# Kotlin React Prop and State Delegates
 Kotlinify State and Props in React

 # Example (same as Example.kt)